RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Methodology for Experimental results

 \section{Methodology for Experimental results}

-To show the effectiveness of the proposed algorithm we have generated several simulated datasets, as described in Section \ref{secgendata}.
-The results for these datasets have been reported in Section \ref{artRes}.
-In Section \ref{realdatares}, the usefulness of the proposed algorithm is demonstrated using real-life datasets.
+To show the effectiveness of the proposed algorithm we have generated several simulated datasets, as described in Section \ref{secgendata} and appendix \ref{artDatDet}.The usefulness of the proposed algorithm is demonstrated using real-life datasets.
+The results for simulated and real-life datasets are reported in Section \ref{resSec}.
 Section \ref{relexec} reports the execution time needed for the proposed algorithm and other algorithms for various simulated datasets.
-In our experiments, we have considered is a dataset to be small if it has less than 750 observations, else it is considered to be large.
+In our experiments, we have considered a dataset to be small if it has less than 750 observations, else it is considered to be large.